2016 GEORGIA FARM BUREAU QUALITY HAY CONTEST

 The purpose of the contest is to encourage and promote quality hay production.
-The contest is open only to Georgia Farm Bureau members who produce Bermuda grass hay (all types/varieties) on their farm.
-The entry fee is $15 per sample and is required to cover the cost of lab analysis.
-Contest winners will be announced at the Georgia Farm Bureau Annual Meeting at Jekyll Island during the GFB Hay Commodity Conference on December 7th.
+The contest is open only to Georgia Farm Bureau members who produce dry Bermuda grass hay (all types/varieties) on their farm.
+The entry fee is $20 per sample and is required to cover the cost of lab analysis.
+Contest winners will be announced at the Georgia Farm Bureau Annual Meeting at Jekyll Island in December.

-Producers who enter the Hay Contest can receive a free listing in the Hay Directory.
+Producers who enter the Hay Contest can receive a free listing in the 2017 GFB Hay Directory.

-Previous first place winners are not eligible to enter the contest again for a period of three years following their win.
+Previous first place winners are not eligible to win any prize category in the contest for a period of three years following their win.
 However, a previous winner may enter his hay sample for the purpose of having it officially graded.
 Any producer submitting more than one sample can only place in the top 5 with one sample but will receive analysis for all submitted samples.

 1. Participants must be a Georgia Farm Bureau Member.

-2. Only Bermuda grass samples qualify to enter the contest.
+2. Only dry Bermuda grass samples qualify to enter the contest.

-3. Entry forms must be completed and signed and represents that all rules were followed.
+3. Entry forms must be completed and signed and represent that all rules were followed.